Three Ways to Use PALS

 Teachers use PALS to identify students at risk of developing reading difficulties, diagnose students’ knowledge of literacy fundamentals, monitor progress, and plan instruction that targets students’ needs.

-Teachers use PALS to identify students at risk of developing a reading difficulty, so that they can receive literacy intervention to help them catch up.
-Many schools use PALS as a screening tool for dyslexia.
+Teachers use PALS to identify students at risk of developing a reading difficulty for any reason, including dyslexia, so that they can receive literacy intervention instruction.

 The screening purpose of PALS-K and PALS Plus is to identify students who do not meet minimal competencies in important literacy fundamentals and who are in need of additional reading instruction beyond what is typically provided to developing readers.